The Local Offer

 - Your child’s progress is continually monitored by teaching staff and progress is reviewed every half term.

-- The progress of pupils with a Statement of SEN or Education Health and Care Plans is formally reviewed at an Annual Review with the pupil and all adults involved with the pupil’s education.
+- The progress of pupils with an Education Health and Care Plan reviewed termly and at an Annual Review with the pupil and all adults involved with the pupil’s education.

 - Regular reviews are held with parents and students are actively encouraged to participate